For those who want the cliff notes version of a blog post, the simple answer is YES.

-Obviously, it would not be in our best interest for the doctor to simply lie and say everything is fine.
+It would not be in our best interest for the doctor to lie and say everything is fine.

 Too often, when we share the truth, we try to move quickly and change the topic to move on.

-But when we share the truth in a polite, respectful way, realize that compassion requires us to stay there for an element of time.
+But when we share the truth in a polite, respectful way, we realize that compassion requires us to stay there for an element of time.

 4. Silence is better than lies.

-The truth seems to be dangerous, but you are determined to hold onto your integrity, so lying is NOT an option.
+The truth seems dangerous, but you are determined to hold onto your integrity, so lying is NOT an option.

-Saying nothing can often prevent you from fanning the flames, yet at the same time, allow you to hold on to the truth.
+Saying nothing can often prevent you from fanning the flames yet simultaneously allow you to hold on to the truth.

 The truth may need to be spoken to an abuser in a safer environment with others who will give you back up.

-Too often though, silence can go on for years before anything gets said.
+Too often, though, silence can go on for years before anything gets said.

-While we might need to be creative in the way we tell it, we need to make this a hallmark of our character.
+While we might need to be creative in telling it, we need to make this a hallmark of our character.